 6. Collaboration Tool Alerts

-Many organizations use collaboration tools like Microsoft Teams and Cisco Webex Teams as the primary means of day-to-day communications.
+Many organizations use collaboration tools like Microsoft Teams and the Teams feature on the webex platform as the primary means of day-to-day communications.
 When people are remote these will continue to be crucial communication tools.
 Mass notification systems that can deliver alerts into these tools can help people become aware of developing situations quicker.

 After mass notifications are triggered, they can also automatically launch collaboration spaces with key stakeholders.
 The coronavirus outbreak will require ongoing monitoring and management.
 By being able to gather the right people quickly, organizations can assess and respond to new developments easily.

 Similar functionality can be accomplished by automatically inviting organization leaders to join a conference call following a mass notification distribution.
 With flexible options, organizations can choose the most effective method for their team.

 8. Scheduled Messages

 Mass notifications have the advantage of communicating the same information to everyone in your organization.
 Planning messages ahead of time to go out on a regular schedule can help get people in the habit of checking for updates so they are informed in a timely manner.
 These can be safety reminders, wellbeing checks at the start of a shift or other regular communications.